instructlab/instructlab/README.md

 ilab diff
 ```

 To ensure `ilab` is registering your new knowledge or skills and that they're valid, you can run `ilab diff`.
-You can use
-`ilab diff --quiet` to supress the output.

 The following is the expected result after adding the new compositional skill `foo-lang`: